Essential oils are very safe and easy to use. However, it is

 “Warm oils”.

-Some oils, such as cinnamon, thyme, oregano, cassia and clove, can feel very warm or
+Some oils, such as cinnamon, thyme, oregano, cassia and clove, can feel very warm oreven hot on the skin and therefore should be diluted with a carrier oil when used

 topically, even on adults.
 Peppermint is a cooling oil, but is another oil you may want to dilute.